 The SEL adds dual-zone automatic climate control, eight-way power heated driver's seat and six-way power heated passenger seat, EasyFold 2nd row seats, keyless entry and go, MyFord Touch, foglights, heated exterior mirrors, 18-inch wheels and a brighter exterior thanks to some chrome accents.

 The Limited jazzes up the exterior even more with larger, 19-inch polished wheels and extra chrome accents, a navigation system, heated and leather-trimmed seats in the first two rows, HID headlights and LED taillights, a power liftgate, a blind-spot warning system, a 12-speaker Sony-branded sound system, a rearview camera, a wood-trimmed steering wheel and a 110-volt power outlet.

 The options list is long, featuring niceties such as a refrigerated second-row console, 20-inch polished aluminum wheels, a DVD entertainment system, perforated leather upholstery, radar-based adaptive cruise control and a multi-panel vista roof.

 All Flexes protect their passengers with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

 Extra-cost safety items include a blind-spot monitoring system and second-row inflatable seat belts.

-The Flex squares off against rival three-row crossovers like the Mazda CX-9, the Honda Pilot and the GMC Acadia, none of which can match the Ford's unique looks (whether that's good or bad is, of course, a matter of personal taste).
+The Flex squares off against rival three-row crossovers like the Honda Pilot and the GMC Acadia, none of which can match the Ford's unique looks (whether that's good or bad is, of course, a matter of personal taste).